pokepark/PokemonRaidBot/README.md

 Set `RAID_LATE_TIME` to the amount of minutes the local community will may be wait for the late participants.

+Set `RAID_POLL_HIDE_USERS_TIME` to the amount of minutes when a previous raid slot should be hidden.
+For example if there are 2 slots, 18:00 and 18:15, and you set the time to 10 minutes the first group of participants from 18:00 will be hidden once we reach 18:10.
+This helps to keep the raid poll message smaller and clearer if there are multiple groups.
+Set the value to 0 to always show all slots.

 Set `RAID_POLL_UI_ORDER` to the customize the order of the buttons rows for the raid polls.
 The default is 'extra,teamlvl,time,pokemon,status' but can be changed to any other order, e.g. 'time,pokemon,extra,status,teamlvl'.

+Set `RAID_POLL_HIDE_BUTTONS_RAID_LEVEL` to the raid levels (1-5 and X) for which the voting buttons under the raid poll should be hidden.
+For example a level 1 raid can be done by a single player, but it is maybe interesting to be shared as some pokemon are only available in raids.

+Set `RAID_POLL_HIDE_BUTTONS_POKEMON` to the pokedex IDs (e.g. '1' for Bulbasaur) or pokedex ID and form combined by a minus sign (e.g. '386-normal' for Deoxys Normal form or '386-attack' for Deoxys Attack form) for which the voting buttons under the raid poll should be hidden.

+Set `RAID_POLL_HIDE_BUTTONS_TEAM_LVL` to true to hide the team and level+/- buttons below each raid poll.
+That users are still able to set their team and level when the buttons are hidden, take a look at the '/trainer' command.

 Set `RAID_EX_GYM_MARKER` to set the marker for ex-raid gyms.
 You can use a predefined icon using the value 'icon' or any own marker, e.g. 'EX'.

+Set `RAID_CREATION_EX_GYM_MARKER` to true to show the marker for ex-raid gyms during raid creation.

 ## Raid sharing